 The Mold

-- Line the mold (preferable size 5 ½ inch by 7-inch) with a dampened cheesecloth.
+- Line the mold (preferably size 5 ½ inch by 7 inches) with a dampened cheesecloth.

 - Pour in the cheese batter.